-Know Huancaya one of the most enjoyable destinations in Peru, preferred by nature lovers and adventure sport enthusiasts.
+Know Huancaya one of the most enjoyable destinations in Peru, preferred by nature lovers and adventure sports enthusiasts.

 If I travel to Huancaya what can I find? waterfalls and waterfalls of crystal clear water, turquoise water lagoons with abundant trout.

-Also, forests of native trees, hills, creeks and a variety of flora and wildlife, to this is added the hospitality of its people.
+Also, forests of native trees, hills, creeks and a variety of flora and wildlife add to the hospitality of its people.

-In Quechua Huancaya means town of large stones, was part of the Pre Inca peoples “Yauyos” and Vilca means sacred.
+In Quechua Huancaya means town of large stones, was part of the Pre Inca people “Yauyos” and Vilca means sacred.

 Today, Huancaya, is defined as a peasant community dedicated to livestock, agriculture and tourism.